eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 ## Development Status

 EOS Bees has been working for the past 6 months to create the "Swarm", an innovative marketing method that is currently in BETA.
-All functionality including micro-payments for Twitter engagements, NFT membership system,  integrations with the Twitter API and Swarm registration is operational.
+All functionality including payments for Twitter engagements, NFT membership system, integrations with the Twitter API and Swarm registration is operational.
 We need more volume to explore more edge cases.

 ## Development Roadmap